 Please note that you will not be able to move in prior to August 17, 2019.
 You will receive detailed information from Housing Services about the move-in process.
 After moving in, we hope that you will explore Pittsburgh and have dinner with your family in town.
 Family members should plan on staying at a local hotel and come back to campus on Sunday for a full day of programming which will end around 5 p.m.
 Students will be able to reside in their residence hall on Saturday night.

 There will be a wide array of programming throughout Sunday for family members and new students including individual college events, a resource fair, and breakout sessions with specialized programming.
 Orientation will formally begin for new students with dinner on campus.

 Orientation Programming: Monday, August 19 - Sunday, August 25

 The programming from Monday through Sunday is for new students.

 Going away to college is a big transition and the Orientation program at Carnegie Mellon is designed to make that transition easier for all first year and transfer students.
 Orientation is a mandatory weeklong program organized by the Office of First-Year Orientation and current Carnegie Mellon students to introduce incoming students to each other, the campus, academic life and the local community.
 Over 150 current students will welcome new students to campus and will work hard throughout Orientation to make sure it's a memorable week and a great introduction to life at Carnegie Mellon.
 The first day of classes will be on Monday, August 26, 2019.

-NOTE: We will welcome new international students as they move in with their first year classmates on Saturday, August 20.
-International students must attend a mandatory immigration check-in which will take place during the Welcome Day activities on Sunday, August 21.
+NOTE: We will welcome new international students as they move in with their first year classmates on Saturday, August 17, 2019.
+International students must attend a mandatory immigration check-in, which will take place during the Family Orientation activities on Sunday, August 18, 2019.
 The Office of International Education will provide additional details about this session and other sessions of particular relevance to international students and their families in the coming months.